What does a networking tech-savvy nonprofit organization look like?

 This list is done with the understanding that nonprofits come in a variety of sizes, that some are entirely volunteer-staffed, that some have no physical offices, that some, particularly in developing countries, may not have reliable Internet access, etc.

 Also, before you read these standards, please note that, in 1995, Dan Yurman of Idaho Falls, Idaho, USA, posted a document to various online discussion groups called "Stages of Maturity in Nonprofit Orgs Using Online Services."
-He updated this document in 1999, and with his permission, I've reposted it on this same page (see below).
+He updated this document in 1999, and with his permission, I've reposted his original message on this same page (see below).
 Much of this seven-year-old document's information is still quite valid, so I've kept it on my web site.